 Built in the late 13th and early 14th centuries, the pure Gothic cloister provides access to a series of ambulatory chapels, one of which contains a superb image of Our Lady of Betancor which was made in a Normandy workshop in the 14th century, while another of the ancient chapels features a rare and very well preserved medieval wrought iron grille.

-There’s much more for the visitor to see inside Lisbon’s magnificent Sé Cathedral, most notably the relics of St Vincent, the patron saint of Lisbon, as well as the tombs of King Afonso IV, João Anes (Lisbon’s first archbishop) and nobleman Lopo Fernandes Pacheco with a dog sat devotedly at his feet.
+There’s much more for the visitor to see inside Lisbon’s magnificent Sé Cathedral (indicated on the Google map below), most notably the relics of St Vincent, the patron saint of Lisbon, as well as the tombs of King Afonso IV, João Anes (Lisbon’s first archbishop) and nobleman Lopo Fernandes Pacheco with a dog sat devotedly at his feet.

 The cathedral also features an 18th-century Christmas crib by Joaquim Machado de Castro and a rare collection of religious vestments and ecclesiastical gold.